-Transform an old attic chest into a beautiful coffee table full of storage.
+Transform an upcycled chest into a beautiful coffee table full of storage.

 On a recent trip to the thrift store, I came across this old cedar chest.
 It had lots of damage to the decorative feet.
 But the main body was in good condition.
 And the giant cedar chest was perfect for storage.
 So I grabbed it up to upcycle the chest into the perfect coffee table for our living room.

 Today I am sharing our upcycled chest to coffee table as part of the monthly Furniture Flippers series.
 We are all sharing tips and techniques along with our current furniture flip project.
 So make sure to visit the other posts below after you see how we transformed this old chest.

 I have been looking for a storage solution for our blankets for some time.
 The old chunky blanket ladder that we used to hang them on just didn’t fit in our reorganized space.
 But with the cold winters we have, and my love of cuddling up with a blanket watching a movie, getting rid of blankets was not an option.

 So when I saw the large cedar chest I knew it was the solution to my blanket storage problem.
 And bonus, the chest was built out of cedar wood.
 Perfect for a storage chest!
 With the price tag of $40 and armed with a 30% off coupon, I couldn’t pass it up.

 Questions to ask before buying any used furniture:

 - Is the piece made from quality materials?
 I recommend putting time into restoring or upcycling solid wood pieces not inexpensive laminate or melamine furniture.

 - Is the wood in good condition?
 Check for water damage, rot or mold.

 - Will the piece fit in my house?
 It is really easy to fall in love with something only to discover it is too big (or small) for the intended space.